chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-maurice-wilkes-computers-then-and-now.md

 fortunate enough to be in the course.
 There was, however, a difficult period in the early 1950s.
-The first operating stored-program computers were, naturally enough, laboratory models; they were not fully engineered and they by no means exploited the full capability of the technology of the time.
-It took much longer than people had expected for the first of the more ambitious and fully engineered computers to be completed and prove themselves in practical operation.
-In retrospect, the period seems a short one; at the time, it was a period of much heart searching and even recrimination.
+The first operating stored-program computers were, naturally enough, laboratory models; they were not fully engineered and they by no means exploited the full capability of the technology of the time. <mark>It took much longer than people had expected for the first of the more ambitious and fully engineered computers to be completed and prove themselves in practical operation.</mark> In retrospect, the period seems a short one; at the time, it was a period of much heart searching and even recrimination.